gic26 mena event details

 Working with the Bridge program and its participants has been a meaningful, exciting, often challenging, and most of all enjoyable experience.

-George Washington University: Good Practices
+Fordham University: Good Practices

 Which student group(s) did your institution target as part of your initiative/project?